camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 #### `checkActive`

-This property can be used to control when the menu link is set to be _atcive_.
+This property can be used to control when the menu link is set to be _active_.
 You can set a function in order to set the `active` CSS class properly.

 #### `noDashboardSection`

-You can set this property to `true` on your plugin if you do not want them to be shown on the dashboard (but still want a menu point in the header).
+You can set this property to `true` on your plugin if you do not want it to be shown on the dashboard (but still want a menu point in the header).